Skip to main content

 Poor law, workhouse and hospital records

-Most historic workhouse and hospital records are held at London Metropolitan Archives.
+Most historic workhouse and hospital records are held at The London Archives.
 Many hospital archives are also held by successor NHS Trusts.

 Some early pre-1836 workhouse and poor law records can be found in our civil (local government) parish collections including settlement examinations.
 These are not digitised and are available to consult in our Reading Room.